fennel-ai/client/docs/pages/concepts/dataset.md

 ---
-title: 'Overview'
+title: 'Dataset'
-order: 0
+order: 2
 status: 'published'
 ---

-# Overview
+# Dataset

 Datasets refer to a table like data with typed columns.
 Datasets can be sourced from external datasets (e.g. Kafka, Snowflake, Postgres etc.) or derived from other datasets.&#x20;